gasilva/dataAndModelsCovid19/README.md

 [http://homepages.warwick.ac.uk/~masfz/ModelingInfectiousDiseases/Chapter2/Program_2.6/index.html](http://homepages.warwick.ac.uk/~masfz/ModelingInfectiousDiseases/Chapter2/Program_2.6/index.html)

 #### SEIR-D - Original variation, proposed by this author, from SEIR model for susceptibles, exposed, infected and deaths with delay in recoveries ands deaths

+- S(t) are those susceptible but not yet infected with the disease
+- E(t) are those exposed to the virus
+- I(t) is the number of infectious individuals
+- R(t) are those individuals who have healed
+- K(t) are those individuals who have died

 The splitting of deaths and healed from recoveries of the SEIR model is necessary because death data is more accurate than healed data of several countries.